spectrocloud/librarium/docs/docs-content/getting-started/getting-started.md

 ![Overview of the getting started journey](/getting-started/getting-started_getting-started_journey-overview.png)

 First, you learn how to create cluster profiles, which are the blueprints to your Kubernetes stacks.
-Then, you deploy your cluster profiles with the Palette Dashboard and through Terraform.
-Once you have deployed your first cluster, there are many other capabilities you can learn about such as Palette on edge, virtual machine orchestration and self-hosted Palette.
+Then, you deploy your cluster profiles with the Palette Dashboard.
+Once you have deployed your first cluster, there are many other capabilities you can learn about such as cluster deployment with Terraform, Palette on edge, virtual machine orchestration and self-hosted Palette.

 Explore more through the following pages.